-Hypothesis 1 (Positive Control)
+2.5.1 Hypothesis 1 (Positive Control)

-Effect sizes are determined by previous research using the subjective illusory experience questionnaire and hand-based resizing illusions which show an effect size of n² = .33 (converted to a Cohen’s f = .73) when comparing all participants, and an effect size of n² = .35 (converted to a Cohen’s f = .74) when looking at participants who experience an effective uni-modal visual illusion (Hansford et al., 2022, in prep).
+Effect sizes are determined by research from Hansford et al (2022) using the subjective illusory experience questionnaire and comparing MS and UV finger-based resizing illusions using the same finger stretching illusions and the same equipment, which show an effect size of n² = .33 (converted to a Cohen’s f = .73) when comparing all participants, and an effect size of n² = .35 (converted to a Cohen’s f = .74) when looking at participants who experience an effective uni-modal visual illusion.
 Additional effect size information comes from a visual capture study using a subjective embodiment questionnaire and visual and tactile manipulations to a mannequin body (Carey et al., 2019), showing an effect size of r = .64 (converted to a Cohen’s f = .83).
 An effect size of .73 was used for hypothesis 1a and .74 was used for hypothesis 1b to adhere to the lower end of previous effect sizes.

-A priori power analysis using G*Power for the smallest effect size of interest (f = .73) shows that for a repeated measures, within factors ANOVA, with an effect size (f) of 0.73, alpha of 0.02, power at 90% and 2 groups with three measurements, 8 participants are needed for each group.
+A priori power analysis using G*Power for the smallest effect size of interest (f = .73) shows that for a repeated measures, within factors one way ANOVA, with an effect size (f) of 0.73, alpha of 0.05, power at 80% and 2 groups with three measurements, 6 participants are needed for each group.

-Hypothesis 2
+2.5.2 Hypothesis 2